Tuesday, December 16, 2025

 A cargo aircraft skids off a Hong Kong runway into the sea, killing 2 airport workers

-The Boeing 747, flown by Turkey-based ACT Airlines, was landing at Hong Kong International Airport around 3:50 a.m. on arrival from Dubai, United Arab Emirates.
+The Boeing 747, flown by Turkey-based ACT Airlines, was landing at Hong Kong International Airport around 3:50 a.m. from Dubai.
 The aircraft was being operated under lease by Emirates, a long-haul carrier based in Dubai.

-The captains did not seek help before landing and had taxied about halfway down the runway before skidding off it to the left, Steven Yiu, the airport authority’s executive director in airport operations, said during a press conference.
+The pilots did not seek help before landing and had taxied about halfway down the runway before skidding off to the left, Steven Yiu, the airport authority’s executive director in airport operations, told a news conference.

 “The patrol car absolutely did not rush onto the runway.
 It was the plane that went off the runway and crashed into the patrol car outside the fence,” he said.